hyperquantum/PMP/README.md

 Building on Linux is trivial, but on Windows it takes some effort.

-How to compile from source on Windows, using MinGW 32-bit:
+These steps describe how to compile from source on Windows, using MinGW 32-bit, assuming that MinGW has been installed in "C:\MinGW":

 1. Download and install CMake